 It's simply perfect.

 No ugly modern buildings or such here.
 Only a town looking exactly as it did 200 years ago and much of it is as it must have 400 + years ago.

 You can see people love their town.
-Everywhere is spotlessly clean, buildings are maintained to look as they originally looked, flower-boxes overflow with flowers and every garden grows some of the healthiest and tastiest looking vegetables you'll ever see.
+Everywhere is spotlessly clean, buildings are looked after, flower-boxes overflow with flowers and every garden grows some of the healthiest and tastiest looking vegetables you'll ever see.